Pocket Shark Facts

 - As a result of this recent discovery, this creature truly represents one of our ocean’s rarest finds.
 Hence, its IUCN status also quite understandably lists as Data Deficient.

-- The evolutionary purpose of the unique physical feature for which the diminutive shark was named remains a mystery.
+- However, the evolutionary purpose of the unique physical feature for which the diminutive shark was named remains a mystery.

-The Pocket Shark derives its name from the unique presence of a pouch of skin next to each of its front fins.
-Also, the pockets grow relatively large, covering approximately 4 percent of the body of the animal.
+Most notably, the Pocket Shark derives its name from the unique presence of a pouch of skin next to each of its front fins.
+Also, the pockets grow relatively large, covering roughly 4 percent of the body of the animal.

 One specimen measured about 16 in (40 cm) in length, with the second one being roughly 5.5 in (14 cm) long.
 The theory is that the pouches may secrete either pheromones or glowing fluid, to aid in vision.